Skip to main content Skip to footer

 • Important meetings, like customer review meetings

-5. Add deadlines
+Step 5.
+Add deadlines

-6. Identify the resources you need
+Step 6.
+Identify your required resources

-7. Assign tasks to individuals
+Step 7.
+Assign tasks to individuals

 Who is responsible for each action?
 Assign a clear task owner to each task.
 Ownership doesn’t just make someone feel accountable; it empowers them to take the initiative and solve problems without dragging in management at every twist and turn.

-8. Agree on a plan to review progress
+Step 8.
+Agree on a plan to review progress

 • Will you review your action plan every day or every week?